IsaacCheng9/student-network/README.md

 Upon opening the application, you will be greeted with a home page.
 From here, you can log into your existing account, or you can register a new account.
-It should be noted that registration will only work with University of Exeter email addresses, and academics will be sent for manual verification after signing up.
+It should be noted that registration will only work with university email addresses, and academics will be sent for manual verification after signing up.

 When you log in, you will be redirected to your profile page.
 This displays